-Here are some answers to frequently asked questions about the nursing program application process including:
+Here are some answers to frequently asked questions about the nursing program application process and acceptance including:

 - Application Schedule & Process